Drink Driving Defence

 And iii) the defendants alcohol level was over the prescribed limit.

 To mount a successful defence to drink driving allegations, whether by instructing scientists to question alcohol levels or by legal argument as described above, it is crucial that your defence preparation begins as soon as possible.
 Where a defendant charged with drink driving has failed to prepare his defence in time, there is no guarantee that the court will allow further time for this to happen.
 For this reason you should contact our drink driving solicitor immediately, and possibly avoid a driving ban.

 Special Reasons for Drink Driving

-There may be circumstances where a person who has driven a motor vehicle while his alcohol exceeded the prescribed level does not have a defence but may still avoid a disqualification if they have a special reason.
-It is the responsibility of the driver charged with drink driving, once a guilty plea has been entered, to satisfy the court that there are special reasons not to disqualify them and then to persuade the court to use it’s discretion in not disqualifying.
+There may be circumstances where a person who has driven a motor vehicle while his alcohol exceeded the prescribed level does not have a defence but may still avoid a disqualification if he has a special reason.
+It is for the driver charged with drink driving, once a guilty plea has been entered, to satisfy the court that there are special reasons not to disqualify and then to persuade the court to use it’s discretion in not disqualifying.